richsilv/meteor-dumb-collections/README.md

 #### DumbCollection.ready()

-Reactive variable.
-True once the initial load from localStorage is complete (whether it has yielded any documents or not), false before.
+Reactive variable: `true` once the initial load from localStorage is complete (whether it has yielded any documents or not), `false` before.

 #### DumbCollection.synced()

-Reactive variable.
-True once the first server `sync` has been completed.
+Reactive variable:`true` once the first server `sync` has been completed.
 On further `sync` calls are collected, this will revert to `false` until the new sync is completed.

 #### DumbCollection.sync(options)